Codecademy/docs/content/general/concepts/unit-testing/unit-testing.md

 ### Manual Testing

-Manual testing is when tests are done directly by people.
-It can involve clicking on objects, providing input, or scrolling through items.
+Manual testing is when tests are done directly by testers.
+This can involve actions such as clicking on objects, providing input, or scrolling through items.

 Depending on the length of the software, this type of testing can be time-consuming.
 An alternative to unit testing would be automated testing.